Jabulani-N/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 for the structure and it's varaibles (don't have to put them adjacent, probably)

+#Errors

+"variable [pointer to any datatype or structure] may be used uninitialized

+ - The item did not spawn in with filled values.

+ - - Preallocate the memory with malloc.

+ - - - malloc(sizeof([dataType])) is generally a nice brainless way to guarantee initialization

+#Tasks

 task 4: it the firs couple lines in 4-main.c are just declaring my_dog. don't worry about those.

 - our function code gets summoned "my_dog = new_dog" line.